 - Gentle detergent

 - Baby safe disinfecting wipes

 - Lemon Juice

 Many strollers come with cool add-ons, like trays, toys, or baskets.
-While useful, these accessories are also a hotbed of germs and need to be regularly disinfected.
+While useful, these accessories can also be a hotbed of germs which need to be regularly disinfected.

 Plastic add-ons might be dishwasher safe.
-If they are not, use warm soap and water, or baby-safe wipes, to cleanse those dirty surfaces.
+If not, use warm soap and water, or baby-safe wipes, to clean those dirty surfaces.

-Stollers like canopies might be able to go right into the washer.
-If not, hang tight as we will be getting to how to handwash stroller fabric later in the article.
+Stollers, like canopies, might be able to go straight into the washer.
+If not, hang tight, as we’ll get to how to handwash stroller fabric later in the article.

 - Brush as many crumbs off the fabric as you can.

-- Take a handheld vacuum or attach your regular vacuum’s narrowest nozzle accessory onto its hose and suction out the remaining crumbs.
-Pay special mind to all crevices and where the seat meets the back of the stroller.
+- Take a handheld vacuum, or attach your regular vacuum’s narrowest nozzle accessory onto its hose, and suction out the remaining crumbs.
+Pay special attention to all crevices and where the seat meets the back of the stroller.